 Diuretic & Mild Laxative

 Best use: Tincture, Tea.
 Solomon’s Seal is known to have a mild regulating effect on the heart muscle because it contains small, safe amounts of the substance convallarin, a cardio glycoside.
 Although this is a potent chemical constituent, it seems to be in insufficient quantity to be of concern or use.
-The National Institute of Health is currently researching Solomon’s Seal’s effectiveness in regulating blood pressure.
+The National Institutes of Health is currently researching Solomon’s Seal’s effectiveness in regulating blood pressure.
 If you are pregnant, have low blood pressure, or are on heart medication, it is not recommended that you use Solomon’s Seal without consulting your doctor.

 - Pregnancy and breast-feeding: Not enough is known about the use of Solomon's Seal during pregnancy and breast-feeding.
 However, as with taking any drug or medication, consultation with a medical practitioner may be appropriate.